Tips for Pre Travel

 Tips for the days following Travel

 There are many illnesses that can affect young animals in the first 3 months of their lives and new owners should be aware of and checking for signs of illness.
-Since your puppy is not able to communicate how they feel, all you really have to go on is changes in their behavior, which can be tough to pick out.
+Since your puppy is not able to communicate how they feel, all you really have to go on is changes in their behaviour, which can be tough to pick out.
 Here are a few tell tale signs that your pup may be feeling less than 100%.